NOVA-3951/AGENTS.MD/replit.md

 ## Deployment

-Configured for Smithery deployment via `smithery.yaml`.
+Configured for Smithery deployment via `smithery.yaml` with HTTP transport on port 3000.

 ## Adding Documentation